Schwarzbaer/friction_zero/README.md

 ### Code

+* Shadows
 * Air drag and aerodynamics
   * Drag scales with the square of the speed
   * Artist-defined air density
   * Air brakes
-* Course gates
-* Friction
 * Refactoring: Move vehicle control logic into an ECU method
 * Avionics (should come after ECU)
   * Gyroscopic stabilization
     * Angular damping works just fine, now proper logic for control and environment-sensitive stabilization has to be implemented.
   * Replacement of linear damping on repulsors
-* Camera controls and automatics
+* Course gates
 * GUI
-* Menu
-  * Main menu
-  * Options
-  * Track selection screen
-  * Vehicle selection screen
-    * Vehicle material color-picker
-    * Choose repulsor model
-* Countdown to start
-* Animations
+  * Speed
 * Gamepad support
   * D-pad for gyro?
+* Camera controls and automatics
+* Animations
+* Repulsoring other vehicles
+* Clamp timestep in physics simulation
+* CCD
+* Countdown to start

 ### Art